Strength Training for Golf: What’s The Point?

 Hypothetically, if a golfer gets to apply for example 25% of their strength during the golf swing, you want to be applying 25% of a high strength level rather than a low one.
 (This is an extremely simplified explanation, there are many other factors in play).

 This is a key differential between understanding strength vs speed & power.
 Strength is maximum force production with no time constraints.
 Think of a very high heavy lift that is moving extremely slowly, or pushing something you cannot move.
 You have as much time as necessary to produce all the force you are capable of.
 The golf swing happens too quickly to be able to apply all of our force production capability aka strength.
 If our strength is low to begin with, and we only get to apply a certain % of your strength in the swing, we want to be pulling from a large strength pool rather than a small one.
-This is one of the main reasons why when someone begins strength training, their speed increases.
+This is one of the main reasons why when someone begins strength training for golf, their club speed increases.
 They are tapping into a larger strength base.

 Another analogy I use for this is acceleration and top speed in cars.
 Think of top speed as strength, and 0-60mph time as power.
 Cars with low top speed levels don’t go from 0-60mph quickly.
 There’s not enough margin between 60mph and their maximum speed.
 It’s the cars with a very high top speed (akin to force or strength ceiling) go from 0-60mph quickly.
 Bringing this back to golf, don’t expect to be able to swing fast, if strength levels are low.

-3) Hypertrophy / Increasing Muscle Size: Bigger muscle fibers, especially type 2 / fast twitch fibers make it easier to produce force at all velocities and in all time frames.
+Bigger muscle fibers, especially type 2 / fast twitch fibers make it easier to produce force at all velocities and in all time frames.
 This is extremely valuable for golfers.
 Unlike running and jumping sports, golfers do not need to propel their body weight and worry about extra mass “slowing them down”.
 This is one of the reasons why Track & Field sprinters and jumpers have very different body masses to throwers.
 Gaining muscle mass can be detrimental for sprinters and jumpers as they need to project their mass, but this is not the case for golfers.
 We’re trying to impart as much force as possible on an external object, and extra mass generally helps with this.
 Especially when the extra mass is muscle tissue and contributes to strength & power.